CANADA FX DEBT-C$ rises on hopes of central bank stimulus

 By Jennifer Kwan

-TORONTO, July 25 Canada's dollar recovered from a near two-week low on Wednesday, tracking the euro and global shares higher on investor optimism that policymakers around the world will do more to jolt economies back on to the path of growth.
+TORONTO, July 25 Canada's dollar recovered from a near two-week low on Wednesday, tracking the euro and global shares higher on investors optimism policymakers around the globe will do more to jolt economies back onto the path of economic growth.

 Markets have for weeks expected central banks will take action given the European debt crisis and weak economic data globally.